wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

   * hd1080: Player height is 1080px, and player dimensions are 1920px by 1080px (for 16:9 aspect ratio) or 1440px by 1080px (for 4:3 aspect ratio).
   * highres: Player height is greater than 1080px, which means that the player's aspect ratio is greater than 1920px by 1080px.
   * default: YouTube selects the appropriate playback quality.

+== What about mobile ==

+The mb.YTPlayer doesn't work on any mobile devices (iOs, Android, Windows, etc.) due to restrictions applied by the vendors on media controls via javascript.
+Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==